numpy/numpy/doc/source/user/building.rst

 ---------------------------------

 NumPy searches for optimized linear algebra libraries such as BLAS and LAPACK.
-There are specific orders for searching these libraries, as described below.
+There are specific orders for searching these libraries, as described below and in the ``site.cfg.example`` file.

 BLAS
 ~~~~